Roasted Cacao Nibs - 10 oz.

 As with many traditional forms of agriculture around the world, the cacao industry in Belize was almost extinct due to the industrial agriculture practices of deforestation and growing cacao on large plantations.

-However, with a new interest in quality, sustainability, and fair market practices in the cacao and chocolate trade, the small family farmers of Belize are able to provide a high quality bean as well as provide for their families.
+However, with a new interest in quality, excellent stewardship, and fair market practices in the cacao and chocolate trade, the small family farmers of Belize are able to provide a high quality bean as well as provide for their families.
 They are able to do this while maintaining the rainforest, which will continue to provide beans and other resources for generations to come.

 Our nibs start as cacao beans that are sourced directly from the small farmers that grow them in Belize.
 By working directly with the farms we not only know exactly who raised our beans, but we can also make sure the farmers receive a fair price for their beans.